mahidhiman12/Deep_learning_with_PyTorch/README.md

 If you're learning PyTorch or need quick refreshers while working on deep learning projects, this repo's designed to be a useful companion.

 This repository documents my daily progress as I learn and build with **PyTorch**, exploring core deep learning concepts.
-This repo serves as a hands-on learning journal and will be covering everything from tensors to neural networks , cv and beyond.
+This repo serves as a hands-on learning journal and will be covering everything from tensors to neural networks , cv and beyond that i learn from **Daniel Bourke's course**

 ## What’s Inside